Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts: Background and Motivation

 where $\mathcal{K}$ denotes the indices of selected experts, $\gate(\x)_i$ represents the selection score for the $i$-th expert, and $\expert_i(\x)$ is the output from the $i$-th expert.
 In transformer models, the MoE layer usually replaces the feed-forward network (FFN) and only activates a subset of experts for each input.

-While experts in MoE can be deployed in parallel, imbalanced token-to-expert assignments lead to varying levels of expert utilization and introduce potential latency.
+While experts in MoE models are often deployed in parallel across distributed GPUs, imbalanced token-to-expert assignments lead to varying levels of expert utilization and potential latency.
 Despite the incorporation of balancing techniques during training, the load imbalance persists during inference.
 To further investigate this issue, we conduct preliminary experiments to analyze expert-specific utilization patterns and assess the impact of imbalance on practical latency.

 To quantify expert utilization, we measure the load across different experts.
 Given an input batch $\mathbf{x} \in \mathbb{R}^{b \times s \times d}$ with batch size $b$ and sequence length $s$, the total number of tokens is $t = bs$.
 Since each token selects $k$ out of $n$ experts, the expected token count per expert is: